TobyM-engineering/ml-player-piano/README.md

 - Firmware for ESP32 + PCA9685 solenoid drivers
 - Hardware schematics + wiring diagrams
 - ML notebook for mapping MIDI velocity → PWM force
 - Photos / demos of the system in action

+- This project is a fully functional **ML-assisted 88-key player piano** built on an ESP32.
+It features BLE-MIDI input, real-time solenoid control, temperature-aware safety logic, velocity mapping, and a predictive MIDI scheduling engine.

+This is my most advanced embedded systems project, combining:
+- C++ firmware design
+- Real-time control loops
+- Hardware engineering (MOSFET drivers, PCA9685 buses)
+- Machine-learning-based velocity modeling

 Anyone interested in building their own system or learning how mine works is welcome to clone or fork this repo.